PurePanel/PurePanel/README.md

 **Installation**

-Just simply run this command:
+Just simply run this command on your server:

-wget -O - raw.githubusercontent.com/PurePanel/PurePanel/main/install.sh | bash
+`wget -O - raw.githubusercontent.com/PurePanel/PurePanel/main/install.sh | bash`

 Used with PHP & Laravel using Openclassify.
 Pure is rewritten and modular version of cipi.sh